-The first thing you should do is contact your dentist because they will be able to assess and give you a permanent solution to your fallen off crown.
-If you are not able to see your dentist, there are a couple of home remedies that can provide a temporary fix.
+The best course of action is to contact your dentist because they will be able to correctly assess the problem and give you a permanent solution for your fallen off crown.
+However if you're not able to see your dentist, there are a couple of home remedies that can provide a temporary fix.

+Purchase temporary kit.
 Go to your local pharmacy and buy some temporary lost filling & loose cap repair cement.

 Recement or reglue your dental crown back on with temporary cement